zdsman/fsetgrp-api/README.md

   - `fset:grp:assignment:*:fset-group-admin:*:o-*:*`
   - `fset:grp:assignment:*:fset-group-admin:*:g-<groupId>:*`

-### Add User Assignment
+### Grant User Assignment
-Request one or more assignments be granted to a user.
+Grant one or more assignments to a user.

 The assignment provisioning is asyncrounous and may be denied.
 In this case, the API return successfully without any indication of the provisioning process.